semgrep/semgrep-docs/docs/running-rules.md

 slug: running-rules
 append_help_link: true
 description: "Learn about Semgrep rules, how to add your custom rules and rules from Semgrep Registry, a community-contributed repository of rules to help enforce security."
-title: Scanning local codebases
+title: Run rules
 hide_title: true
 ---

 import MoreHelp from "/src/components/MoreHelp"

-# Running rules
+# Run rules

+Semgrep OSS performs static application security testing (SAST) scans through the use of **rules**.
 Rules are instructions based on which Semgrep detects patterns in code.

-When Semgrep reports a code using mentioned rules, the detected code is called a finding.
-The process of scanning and detecting a piece of code is sometimes called matching, as Semgrep matches the code using rules to report a finding.
+When Semgrep reports code using specified rules, the detected code is called a **finding**.
+The process of scanning and detecting a piece of code is is also called **matching**, as Semgrep matches the code using rules to report a finding.

-Semgrep findings can help you to find issues of security, performance, correctness, and enforce best practices.
-You can define custom rules through Semgrep's rule syntax or rely on rules created by the community or Semgrep, Inc. Rules are stored in [Semgrep Registry](https://semgrep.dev/explore) which enables you to scan code without the need to write anything custom.
+Semgrep findings can help you find security, performance, or correctness issues, and enforce best practices.
+You can define custom rules through Semgrep's rule syntax or rely on rules created by the community or Semgrep, Inc.

+Public rules are stored in the [Semgrep Registry](https://semgrep.dev/explore) which enables you to scan code without the need to write anything custom.
 Semgrep Registry is stored in an [open-source repository](https://github.com/returntocorp/semgrep-rules).

-Rules can be organized in rulesets.
+Rules can be organized in **rulesets**.
 Rulesets are rules related through a programming language, OWASP category, or framework.
 The rulesets are curated by the team at Semgrep and updated as new rules are added to the [Semgrep Registry](https://semgrep.dev/explore).
-Therefore, you do not have to check the registry to pull individual rules.

 The list below covers different kinds of Semgrep rules: